Lhy121125/Website-Static/README.md

 # Website-Static
-The Website and all the static files will be deployed to S3
+The Website will be deployed to S3, with Google SSO login using our own domain name (https://www.apply-hub.com/) which points to our S3 bucket.